chsteinhauer/SMC-0/README.md

 ### 2. september 2022

 * We brainstormed some companies with products that could be interesting to look into.
-Our first choice was Ozone from the company Izontone.
+Our first choice was Ozone from the company Izotope.
 * First draft of problem description is formulized.

 ### 5. september 2022